 Photos are often neglected.
-There are dental offices where they only have a street view.
+There are dental offices where that only have a street view.

-Sometimes the only other picture posted is from the client, and the images are often not attractive for the dental office.
+Sometimes the only other picture posted is from the client, and the images are often not attractive to the dental office.

 Google Business Profile Insights focuses on how clients find your profile on Search and Maps and what they do after seeing it.